quanterall/HaskellMaterials/basics/01-values-and-functions.md

 solution :: Int -> Int
 solution upperBound =
+  -- You could also write `[1..(upperBound - 1)]` and skip `takeWhile`, but for reasons explained -- later on this doesn't make a difference in the execution of this function.
   [1..] & takeWhile (< upperBound) & filter (\x -> x `rem` 3 == 0 || x `rem` 5 == 0) & sum